percyfal/snakemake-rules/sphinx/source/docs/examples.rst

 Examples
 ==========

-snakemake_rules is shipped with some simple tests, including test data files and Snakefiles with auxiliary rules to run simple pipelines.
+snakemake-rules is shipped with some simple tests, including test data files and Snakefiles with auxiliary rules to run simple pipelines.
 The following examples are based on the example Snakefiles, located in the directory ``snakemake_rules/tests``.
 In the examples, we will use yaml configuration files that are loaded via the ``configfile`` directive.

 Bwa alignment